Our Verdict

 Harness

 Both seats have a 5-point harness with a rethread height adjustment that threads through two external loop straps sewn to the seat back for three possible height options.
-The harness is easy to get on, a little harder to get off, and better than average to adjust for size and height.
+The harness is easy to get on and a little harder to get off, and better than average at adjusting for size and height.
 The crotch strap has a single position, but the length is adjustable.
 The buckle buttons are stiff and take extra pressure to press, but the straps spring out independently.

 Brakes